In order to simplify the configuration process of the IACBOX this document will explain a wide array of basic settings step by step.

-Before anything else it is important to verify the hardware which the IAC-BOX will be installed on.
-There are certain requirements which can not be ignored.
+Before anything else it is important to verify the hardware which the IACBOX will be installed on.
+There are certain important requirements which must be fulfilled.
 The list of Hardware Requirements can be found on our homepage or by clicking on this link.

-The IAC-BOX network configuration usually consists of 2 networks, the Office-LAN and the Surf-LAN.
-The Office-LAN grants the connection to the front router or firewall which will be used for the basic internet access of both, the IAC-BOX itself and guest devices.
+The IACBOX network setup consists of at least 2 networks, the Office-LAN and the Surf-LAN.
+The Office-LAN grants the connection to the front router or firewall which will be used for the basic internet access of both, the IACBOX itself and guest devices.
 On the other hand the Surf-LAN is the network for guest devices.
-Traffic from the Surf-LAN will be managed by the IAC-BOX.
-Simplified this means that depending on the settings on the IAC-BOX a guest device can access the internet over the IAC-BOX with or without further restrictions.
+Traffic from the Surf-LAN will be managed by the IACBOX.
+Simplified this means that depending on the settings on the IACBOX a guest device can access the internet over the IACBOX with or without further restrictions.

-The Surf-LAN always has to be bridged (except in routing mode).
-This means that devices like Access Points and WLAN Controllers are not allowed to manipulate traffic from Surf-LAN devices.
+The Surf-LAN always has to be bridged (except in Routing Mode).
+This means that devices like Access Points and WLAN Controllers are not allowed to manipulate network traffic from Surf-LAN devices.
 Services like DHCP, Proxy-ARP or Proxy-DHCP must be disabled.